peter-r-g/uMod.ScheduledMessages/README.md

 * scheduledmessages.cmd - Required to use the scheduledmessages/sm commands.
 * scheduledmessages.add - Required to use the "add" sub-command.
 * scheduledmessages.remove - Required to use the "remove" sub-command.
+* scheduledmessages.edit - Required to use the "edit" sub-command.
 * scheduledmessages.show - Required to use the "show" sub-command.
 * scheduledmessages.setavatar - Required to use the "set avatar" sub-command.
 * scheduledmessages.setinterval - Required to use the "set interval" sub-command.